davidleston/hanabi-how-to/basic-conventions.md

 #### Information vs Clue

 A clue is telling someone a color or number.
 Clueing is one way to provide information.
 Other ways to communicate information is discussed later.

-### House Rules
-Hanabi is the game that you make it.
-Here are some rules I play by that may be different from how others play.
-I consider these to be rules rather than conventions.
-- You may only rearrange tiles when it is your turn or as the result of receiving a clue.
-- Arrangement and tapping of tiles are purely confirmation of conventions.
-Tiles must not be arranged or tapped in such a way that information is conveyed that wouldn’t already be understood without rearrangement or tapping.
-- Clues must identify at least one tile.

-### General tips
-- Prioritize getting more tiles played sooner
-- Don’t worry about how many clues are left
-- Don’t be afraid to discard
-- Try to convey as much information in each turn